All Episodes

 The police act unlawfully to try to remove me from a public space.

-Like talk to us instead of saying F you.
+Like, talk to us instead of saying F you.

 I couldn't even do that.

-I have a problem.
+I saw a problem.

-Why can't you just do that?
+Why couldn't you just do that?

-Okay, keep your mouth shut, okay?
+Keep your mouth shut, okay?

 Don't tell me what to do.